Mortgage Q&A: “What is a streamline refinance?”

 - No appraisal necessary in some cases

-*Keep in mind that these guidelines can vary widely from bank to bank, and not every lender will offer a streamline refinance, or approve you if they do.
+*Keep in mind that these guidelines can vary widely from bank to bank, and by loan type, and not every lender will offer a streamline refinance, or approve you if they do.

 Also note that a streamline refinance can take just as long as a regular refinance.
 They aren’t necessarily faster, they’re just meant to be easier to qualify for.

 FHA Streamline Refinance

-- Loan must be already be FHA-insured (aka an existing FHA loan)
+- Loan must already be FHA-insured (aka an existing FHA loan)

 - The borrower must be current on payments (not delinquent)

-- The refinance must result in a tangible benefit (lower mortgage payment)
+- The refinance must result in a tangible benefit (lower mortgage payment or safer loan program)

 - No money can go to the borrower (in excess of $500 in incidental cash)

 In fact, the FHA has permitted “streamline refinances” since the early 1980s, making them a pioneer of sorts in the business of expedited mortgages.